Gilbert Arenas's Success and Achievements in Timeline

 On March 21, 2007, Gilbert Arenas hit a game-winning layup as time expired to beat the Seattle SuperSonics.

-April 2, 2008: Returns to action against the Milwaukee Bucks
+April 2, 2008: Return to Action Against Milwaukee Bucks

-On April 2, 2008, Gilbert Arenas returned to action against the Milwaukee Bucks after recovering from a knee injury.
-He scored 17 points in a 110–109 home loss.
+On April 2, 2008, Gilbert Arenas returned to action against the Milwaukee Bucks after a knee injury, scoring 17 points in a 110–109 home loss.

-On March 28, 2009, Gilbert Arenas made his season debut after recovering from lingering injuries from April 2007, scoring 15 points and dishing 10 assists in a 98–96 loss to the Detroit Pistons.
+On March 28, 2009, Gilbert Arenas made his season debut, scoring 15 points and providing 10 assists in a 98–96 loss to the Detroit Pistons after recovering from lingering injuries.